 Close to dusk hour on the third day, we boarded a Carnival cruise at Long Beach.
 My last visit to Long Beach was more than 20 years ago.
 I vaguely remembered Queen Mary which is now a hotel and restaurant.
 How long is the beach?
-When below picture was downloaded, I felt a bit out of breath.
-Now I know why it was named Long Beach at the first place.
+When the below picture was downloaded, I felt a bit out of breath.
+Now I know why it was named Long Beach in the first place.

 Sun was down below the horizon.
 The solitary moon and a few dimmed lights quietly broke the silence of the evening.
 I knew dinner was ready to be served inside the cabin, but I lingered… It is so refreshing out in the ocean to enjoy a moment of solitude.
 In my mind, the glamorous chandeliers have no comparison with these few simple light bulbs.

 Here came the Line Dance and I bet you are a bit jealous here to see how fit they look.
 Music started and dance was initiated.
-The movement is with ease, at leisure and simply delightful.
+The movement is with ease, at leisure, and simply delightful.
 My body parts do not like to coordinate.
 Dance is not my cup of tea.
 I am glad that I can now hide behind my camera on such occasions.

 This is not for us to learn the steps for Salsa or Margarita dance.
 It is Tai-Chi, the slow movement with methodology goes a long way to greatly benefit our health.
 The proof(s) are right in front of me.
-I am a bit bashful to say that I might be the heaviest female in the group (while I am often perceived as ‘thin’ among Caucasian crowd).
+I am a bit bashful to say that I might be the heaviest female in the group (while I am often perceived as ‘thin’ among the Caucasian crowd).

 Who said that beautiful skin is only the privilege of young people?
 Not here.
 We have a skincare consultant here, i.e. the pretty girl in our class with absolutely impeccable fine skin.
 She was revealing and sharing her secret – a fine skin heritage and a proven skincare magic potion.
 From the pictures I took, I noticed that skincare does not only interest women, men too.

 Chinese usually don’t just talk, we work the talk.
-She was my roommate, the girl who has inspired me to exercise more regularly.
+She was my roommate, the girl who inspired me to exercise more regularly.
 Every day she was up before dawn and her method of exercise is thorough and persistent.
 I was stunned to watch her constant movement for hours…

-I came to a realization that nothing will help us to stay fit and healthy than a strong will to reach the fitness goal and a perseverance that never fails.
+I came to a realization that nothing will help us to stay fit and healthy than a strong will to reach the fitness goal and perseverance that never fails.

 If you have followed my blog, you know I have a big head, too big to fit the hats in regular women’s sizes.
 But I was told that I must be smart because my head loads more brain.
 I also have big hands and feet, for that my high school English teacher had his points: People with big hands are smart; Big feet, dumb.
 I have been zeroed out, I am just an ordinary soul.

-Besides the activities on the cruise ship, we also went on couple of land excursions to Catalina Island where I have never been and I think these few pictures would help me to remember.
+Besides the activities on the cruise ship, we also went on a couple of land excursions to Catalina Island where I have never been and I think these few pictures would help me to remember.

 I think these sparrows were waiting for more enchilada leftovers, glad that they were together for me to snap a shot.